koszullab/metaTOR/README.md

 A metaTOR command takes the form ```metator action --param1 arg1 --param2 arg2 #etc.```

-There are four actions or steps in the metaTOR pipeline.
-They must be run in this order:
+There are four actions/steps in the metaTOR pipeline, which must be run in the following order:

 * ```align``` : map paired-end reads on a preliminary assembly, then generate a network from detected contacts between DNA chunks.
 * ```partition``` : perform the Louvain community detection algorithm many times to isolate chunks that consistently cluster together for binning purposes.
-* ```annotation``` : run standard annotation software on the assembly (namely gene prediction and database comparison) to match with the bins
+* ```annotation``` : run standard annotation software on the assembly (namely gene prediction and database comparison) to match with the bins.
-* ```binning``` : match annotations to bins, extract bin genomes and subnetworks, build bin-local and global contact maps
+* ```binning``` : match annotations to bins, extract bin genomes and subnetworks, build bin-local and global contact maps.

-After the last step is completed, you should have at your disposal a set of bins, their relative enrichments in various gene categories as well as the contact map of each bin.
+After the last step is completed there should be a set of bins, their relative enrichments in various gene categories, and the contact map of each bin.

-In addition, there are a number of optional, miscellaneous actions:
+There are a number of other, optional, miscellaneous actions:

-* ```pipeline``` : check the environment is right, then run all four of the above sequentially.
+* ```pipeline``` : check the environment is right, then run all four of the above actioins sequentially.
     This can take a while.
-* ```dependencies``` : download third party dependencies that aren't usually available in most package managers
+* ```dependencies``` : download third party dependencies that are not available in most package managers.
 * ```deploy``` : set up the environment and all dependencies for Ubuntu 14.04 and higher (run as root).
-* ```version``` : display current version number
+* ```version``` : display current version number.
-* ```help``` : display this (hopefully useful) help message
+* ```help``` : display this help message.

 Please refer to the [metaTOR manual](https://github.com/koszullab/metaTOR/meta3c_manual.pdf) for detailed explanations on the parameters.